syedzayyan/syedzayyan.github.io/README.md

 # Programming is hard sometimes

-This blog is basically my rant area because of that
+This blog is basically my rant area because of that.
+Sometimes I'll also put my share of existential crisis.
+Why should I suffer alone?